Jaacky/sorcery-wiki/Integration-Testing-with-Rspec,-Capybara-and-Fabricator.md

 ```
 ### Create a user fabrication

-Create a user_fabrication.rb file in your `spec/fabrications` directory.
+Create a user_fabricator.rb file in your `spec/fabricators` directory.

 ```ruby
 Fabricator(:user, :class_name => "User") do